josegtrs/Love/README.md

 # Love
 Love - What is it?
-What is the opposite of love?
+* what is the opposite of love?
+** the opposite is indifference